-First things, first!
+First things first!
 Always try to avoid accessing your online accounts from public computers (cybercafe, etc.).
 With all the keyloggers that may be stuffed in public computers, they pose a severe security risk to users.
-Keyloggers mean not just trojans, but commercial keyloggers as well.
-In this post, we will share how you can find, avoid, and confuse keyloggers by scrambling keystrokes in Public computers.
+Keyloggers mean not just trojans but commercial keyloggers as well.
+This post will share how you can find, avoid, and confuse keyloggers by scrambling keystrokes in Public computers.

 What are keyloggers?

 Key Loggers are software or hardware tools that capture the user’s keystrokes from the keyboard.
 It can be useful to determine sources of error in computer systems and is sometimes used to measure employee productivity on specific clerical tasks.
-However, keyloggers are widely available on the Internet and can be used by private parties to spy on the computer usage of others, such as stealing important project data from these Best Laptops for Engineering Students, hence stealing users private data.
+However, keyloggers are widely available on the Internet and can be used by private parties to spy on the computer usage of others, such as stealing important project data from these Best Laptops for Engineering Students, hence stealing users’ private data.

 Aim of this post on keyloggers